ovito.pipeline

 Foo

-available to modifiers in the pipeline, we thus need to create the property within the pipeline.
-This can be accomplished by performing the modification step as a Python modifier function that is inserted into the pipeline:def add_foo(frame, data): data.particles_.create_property('Foo', data=...) pipeline.modifier.append(add_foo) pipeline.modifier.append(ExpressionSelectionModifier(expression='Foo > 0'))
+available to modifiers in the pipeline, we thus need to create that property within the pipeline.
+This can be accomplished by performing the property creation via a Python modifier function that is inserted into the pipeline:def add_foo(frame, data): data.particles_.create_property('Foo', data=...) pipeline.modifiers.append(add_foo) pipeline.modifiers.append(ExpressionSelectionModifier(expression='Foo > 0'))

 Downstream modifiers now see the new particle property created by our user-defined modifier function